pwjazz/sqins/README.md

 * All queries
     * Support for multi-column primary keys
     * Support for no primary keys (already there, but needs testing)
-    * Support for correlated subqueries in expressions
-    * Support for correlated subqueries in conditions
+    * Support for correlated subqueries in from clause
     * Support for mapping to non-case classes???
 * INSERT queries
-    * Support for using a subquery in lieu of the VALUES clause
     * Support for DEFAULT column values in the VALUES clause
 * SELECT queries
     * Support for UNION, INTERSECT and EXCEPT